mariozaizar/eml-tmLanguage/README.md

 :warning: While this code still works on **Sublime Text**, the support of it from this repository is no longer maintained.
 I strongly recommend switching to the new repository (or package) to get the latest updates.

-🤞 I'm trying my best to keep (and probably rename) the [EML (E-Mail)](https://packagecontrol.io/packages/EML%20(E-Mail)) package so everyone can keep getting updates from the new repository.
-Thanks again for your downloads and support! :pray:
+:pray: I'm trying my best to keep (and probably rename) the [EML (E-Mail)](https://packagecontrol.io/packages/EML%20(E-Mail)) package so everyone can keep getting updates from the new repository.
+Thanks again for your downloads and support!